Benjamin Harrison V: Return to legislature and death

 In 1786, Harrison and other legislature members were deeply divided over the issue of state aid to religion.
-He joined with his brother and fellow delegate Carter Henry Harrison in supporting a measure offered by Patrick Henry to provide funds for teachers of the Christian religion.
+He joined with his brother (and fellow delegate) Carter Henry Harrison in supporting a measure offered by Patrick Henry to provide funds for teachers of the Christian religion.
 The proposal failed, and the assembly enacted Thomas Jefferson's famous Virginia Statute for Religious Freedom, establishing a separation of church and state.

-Harrison participated as a member of the Virginia Ratifying Convention for the United States Constitution in 1788.
+Harrison participated as a member of the Virginia Ratifying Convention for the United States Constitution in 1788, representing Charles City County.
 However, along with Patrick Henry, George Mason, and others, he was skeptical of a large central government and opposed the Constitution because of the absence of a bill of rights.
 He was in the minority when the constitution won ratification with a margin of 5 out of 170 votes cast.
 He overcame his ill health sufficiently to address those who opposed the result, imploring them to seek redress through the legitimate channels of amendments to the Constitution.
 Though Washington had promoted the Constitution, he praised Harrison, saying, "Your individual endeavors to prevent inflammatory measures from being adopted redound greatly to your credit."

+Despite his chronic gout and weakened financial condition, Harrison continued his work in the House, and was a candidate for both Virginia's 10th congressional district and Virginia governor in 1788.
+Harrison wrote George Washington in early 1789, seeking appointment as naval officer of the Norfolk district, but Washington politely declined his request.
+Harrison sought and won re-election to the legislature in 1790, and that year again declined to run for a second gubernatorial term, although his name was placed in contention against Beverly Randolph; even his son Carter Basset Harrison (upon his father's instructions) voted against him.

+Death and legacy

-Despite his chronic gout and weakened financial condition, Harrison continued his work in the House.
-He died on April 24, 1791, at his home after celebrating re-election.
-His cause of death is unknown, though his persistent corpulence has been documented.
-He was buried at his home, along with his wife, Elizabeth Bassett.
-His son William Henry, aged 18, had just begun medical studies in Philadelphia.
+Harrison died on April 24, 1791, at his home days after celebrating his unanimous re-election to the legislature.
+His specific cause of death is not stated.
+He was buried at his home, and his wife, Elizabeth Bassett, who died a year later, was buried at his side.
+His youngest son, William Henry, aged 18, had just begun medical studies in Philadelphia.
 Still, adequate funds were lacking, so he soon abandoned medicine for military service and his own path of leadership.

-Legacy

-A residence hall at the College of William & Mary is named for Harrison, as is a primary bridge spanning the James River near Hopewell, Virginia.
+His alma mater, the College of William & Mary named a residence hall for Harrison.
+A major bridge spanning the James River near Hopewell is the Benjamin Harrison Memorial Bridge.

-Harrison is included in the Washington, D.C.
-Memorial to the 56 Signers of the Declaration of Independence.
+The Memorial to the 56 Signers of the Declaration of Independence in Washington, D.C. also includes Harrison.